-Michael Lee Lanning is the author of eighteen books of non-fiction.
+Michael Lee Lanning is the author of twenty-two books of non-fiction.
 Three of his military history editions, the genre for which he is best known, have been translated into a total of eleven languages in thirteen countries.
 He has sold more than a million copies of his works in print, audio, and e-book formats.
 Various editions have been included in the Military Book Club.
 His books have been reviewed in publications as diverse as the New York Times, Infantry Magazine, and Soldier of Fortune.
 The Sunday Times of London dedicated a full page in review and analysis of one edition.
 All but four of his books are still in print.

 Since 1987, American soldiers and marines have gone to war with Lanning’s books in their rucksacks.
 He writes about soldiers and others in uniform in the way only a veteran who has “been there and done that” can accomplish.
 His books can also be found around the world in the libraries of veterans, military enthusiasts, and those simply wanting to understand soldiers and their environment.

-In addition to his continued writing on military subjects, Lanning has recently added sports reporting to his list of publications.
-His latest is about the controversial termination of Mike Leach as the football coach of the Texas Tech Red Raiders.
+In addition to his continued writing on military subjects, Lanning has recently added sports and health reporting to his list of publications.

 Lanning was born on September 18, 1946 in Sweetwater, Texas.
 He received his Bachelor of Science degree from Texas A & M University in 1968 and his Master of Science from East Texas State University in 1979.